Microorganism Billiards: Introduction

 Another recent experiment showed very clearly that the wall interaction may depend sensitively upon the microorganism geometry: Kantsler \textit{et al.}~found that {\it Chlamydomonas} algae cells scatter from a flat wall due to contact between its flagella and the surface (Fig.~\ref{Kantsler_clamyhit}a), so that the interaction is highly dependent on the cell body shape and flagellar lengths \cite{kdpg13}.
 With each stroke, one or both flagella are in contact with the surface and the cell body rotates as a consequence of the resultant torque.
 Rotation continues until there is no further flagellar contact with the surface, at which point the cell swims back into the bulk fluid.
-As reproduced in Fig.~\ref{Kantsler_clamyhit}b, the study included an examination of mutant cells with flagella of different length, and cells were found to depart from the surface on average at a critical reflection angle predicted by a simple geometrical consideration.
+As reproduced in Fig.~\ref{Kantsler_clamyhit}b, the study included an examination of mutant cells with flagella of different length, and cells were found to depart from the surface on average at a critical reflection angle predicted by a simple geometrical consideration; the departure angle of wild-type {\it Chlamydomonas} was reported to have a narrow peak around $\theta_c=16^\circ$.
 The nature of the interaction suggests that the departure angle relative to the wall is independent of the angle of incidence, distinguishing this interaction from that of a classical billiard-like specular reflection.
-This angular rectification was also noted by Spagnolie \& Lauga in an analytical study of a model ``potential flow squirmer'' (a model microorganism with a prescribed tangential surface velocity) swimming near a surface \cite{sl12}.
+This angular rectification was also observed by Spagnolie \& Lauga in an analytical study of a model ``potential flow squirmer'' (a model microorganism with a prescribed tangential surface velocity) swimming near a surface \cite{sl12}.